What is a lease audit?

 Various types of rental billing errors can emerge during a lease audit.
 These can be intentional or accidental, honest or dishonest, predictable or unpredictable.
 Here are a few examples:

-- Electricity costs: illegal profits derived by rebilling the leased premises’ power consumption; unauthorized addition of administrative fees on electricity costs; calculation errors regarding internal tax credits; failure to distinguish between the power costs of leased premises and common areas; gross-up of the power costs of common areas, etc.
+Electricity costs: illegal profits derived by rebilling the leased premises’ utility consumption; unauthorized addition of administrative fees on electricity costs; calculation errors regarding internal tax credits; failure to distinguish between the utility costs of leased premises and common areas; gross-up of the utility costs of common areas, etc.

 We know how to find savings for your commercial, office and industrial space.